Shikoh Gitau: Awards and recognitions

-On 31 July 2013, Gitau became one of three people to win the ABIE Change Agent Award.
+On 31 July 2013, Gitaū became one of three people to win the ABIE Change Agent Award.
 She made history by becoming the first African to win the Google Anita Borg Memorial Scholarship.
 She was recognized with fellow honorees in Minneapolis, Minnesota on October 5 during the Grace Hopper Celebration of Women in Computing (GHC).

-In 2017, Gitau was recognized as the Most Influential Women CEO Global for East Africa under the Information and communications technology (ICT) sector by the Independent Magazine.
+In 2017, Gitaū was recognized as the Most Influential Women CEO Global for East Africa under the Information and communications technology (ICT) sector by the Independent Magazine.